10 Top Stocks To Buy for 2022

 6. Devon Energy Corp.
 (DVN)

-This company’s stock price has recently gone up due to its capital return for shareholders, outstanding financial performance and geopolitical conditions that sent energy stocks soaring.
+This company’s stock has performed well due to its capital return for shareholders, outstanding financial performance and geopolitical conditions that sent energy stocks soaring.

-Earlier this month, Devon announced that it had entered into an agreement to purchase leasehold interest and other assets of RimRock Oil and Gas.
-The acquisition will increase Devon’s Williston Basin production by almost 15,000 barrels of oil equivalents per day and add over 100 undrilled inventory locations, according to Zacks Investment Research.
+In June, Devon announced that it had entered into an agreement to purchase leasehold interest and other assets of RimRock Oil and Gas.
+The acquisition, which was completed in mid-July, is expected to increase Devon’s Williston Basin production by an average of 20,000 barrels of oil per day over the next year and add over 100 undrilled inventory locations, according to a July 21 press release.

 7. Marathon Oil Corp.
 (MRO)

-Shares of this stock have advanced over 47% since the beginning of the year, while the Dow and S&P 500 have lost considerable ground.
+Shares of MRO have advanced nearly 57% since the beginning of the year, while the Dow and S&P 500 have lost considerable ground.
 The effects of the Russian invasion of Ukraine are certainly a factor, driving share prices to just below their 52-week high before falling back some in June.

 A great deal of uncertainty exists around the short-term energy outlook, according to the U.S. Energy Information Administration, but analysts still recommend MRO as a “buy.”